techidaily/site-article-helps/source/_posts/new-navigating-free-art-online-a-guide-and-top-sites.md

 ![public domain pictures](https://images.wondershare.com/filmora/article-images/2022/09/public-domain-art-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eMEJvwMM0vk?si=EQF_jo_4u9v5iJ_C" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Publicdomainpictures.net is a collection of thousands of photos and videos across all genres.
 In addition, you can easily identify your desired pictures using the categories tab.
 However, you need to purchase the Premium Download option if you want them in larger resolutions.
 Furthermore, some royalty-free art may include usage restrictions, which are clearly stated in the image description.
 For example, you cannot use photos with paid models for offensive campaigns.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vPGg53vbOsk?si=CkSEN5HFPS7vDuAa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Wikimedia Commons